-The information to be updated with respect to the District includes all quantitative financial information and operating data of the general type included in this OFFICIAL STATEMENT under the headings "FINANCIAL INFORMATION CONCERNING THE DISTRICT (UNAUDITED)," (except "Estimated Overlapping Debt" and "Overlapping Taxes") and "TAX DATA-Tax Rate Distribution-Historical Tax Collections-Tax Roll Information-Principal Taxpayers," (most of which information is contained in the District's annual audited financial statements) and in "APPENDIX A" and with respect to the Developer is found in "TAX DATA-Principal Taxpayers."
-The District will update and provide this information within six (6) months after the end of each fiscal year ending in or after 2020.
+The District will provide certain updated financial information and operating data to the MSRB annually.
+The information to be updated includes all quantitative financial information and operating data with respect to the District of the general type included in this OFFICIAL STATEMENT under the headings "THE SYSTEM," "FINANCIAL INFORMATION CONCERNING THE DISTRICT (UNAUDITED)-Debt Service Requirements," "TAX DATA" and "APPENDIX A" (Independent Auditor's Report and Financial Statements and Supplemental Schedules).
+The District will update and provide this information within six (6) months after the end of each fiscal year ending in or after 2022.

 The District may provide updated information in full text or may incorporate by reference certain other publicly available documents, as permitted by SEC Rule 15c2-12.
 The updated information will include audited financial statements, if the District commissions an audit and the audit is completed by the required time.
-If the audit of such financial statements is not complete within such period, then the District will provide unaudited financial statements by the required time, and audited financial statements when and if such audited financial statements become available.
+If the audit of such financial statements is not complete within such period, then the District will provide unaudited financial statements by the District by the required time and audited financial statements when and if such audited financial statements become available.
 Any such financial statements will be prepared in accordance with the accounting principles described in the Bond Orders or such other accounting principles as the District may be required to employ from time to time pursuant to state law or regulation.

-The District's current fiscal year end is May 31.
-Accordingly, it must provide updated information by November 30 in each year, unless the District changes its fiscal year.
+The District's current fiscal year end is August 31.
+Accordingly, it must provide updated information by the last day of February in each year, unless the District changes its fiscal year.
 If the District changes its fiscal year, it will notify the MSRB of the change.